Aje-dotcom/3mtt/README.md

 # 3mtt
-Where I stored my Knowledge Showcase and other lerning journey experience anchored by 3MTT Nigeria
+Where I stored my Knowledge Showcase and other learning journey experiences anchored by 3MTT Nigeria